MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 # How do I customise the files myself "on-the-fly"?

-Here is how you can instantly see your flight model edits on the fly without restarting the whole sim:
+You can instantly see your flight model edits on the fly without restarting the whole sim:

 1. Before your game, turn on the developer mode (Options > General > Developer > On).
-Make sure you see the "Developer Black Menu Bar" at the top of the Window.
+Make sure you see the "Developer Menu Bar" at the top of the Window as shown above.

-2. Pause the sim during flight and do your tweak in the **flight_model.cfg** file.
+2. Pause the sim during flight and tweak the **flight_model.cfg** file.
+Save file.

 3. Go to top Developer mode menu and click "new project".
 Press ok.